-- 1 Read the status update then look at the pictures and answer the questions. - 1 Where is Liz? - 2 What is she doing? - 3 Why do you think she said "Goodbye Granny" in the shop? - 2 Listen to Liz telling her friend Mel what happened to her.
-Check your answers to the questions in Exercise 1. - 3 Listen again.
-Mark the sentences true (T) or false (F). - 1 Liz's brother's birthday is today. - 2 When Liz got to the shop, it was empty. - 3 An old lady started talking to Liz outside the cake shop. - 4 Liz paid £17 for the cake. - 5 Liz bought her cake and the cakes for the old lady too.
+- 1 Read the status update then look at the pictures and answer the questions. - 1 Where is Liz? - 2 What is she doing? - 3 Why do you think she said "Goodbye Granny" in the shop? - 2 Disten to Liz telling her friend Mel what happened to her.
+Check your answers to the questions in Exercise 1. - 3 Disten again.
+Are these sentences true or false?
+Correct the false sentences. - 1 Liz's brother's birthday is today.
+False.
+His birthday is tomorrow. - 2 When Liz got to the shop, it was empty. - 3 An old lady started talking to Liz outside the cake shop. - 4 Liz paid £17 for the cake. - 5 Liz bought her cake and the cakes for the old lady too.